 The origin of leather shorts and perhaps as well long trousers is sometimes attributed to the French culotte.
-The word means still trousers that reach above or to the knees.
-In former times, even simple pants seem to have been included.
+The word means as well trousers that reach above or to the knees.
+In former times, even underpants seem to have been included.
 Today they are usually called caleçon or – more modern – slip.
-In the French Revolution, subtly appeared the term sansculottes .
-"Sansculottes was initially a mocking image, but quickly developed into the common name for the revolting early proletarians who intervened in the revolution".* Instead of the knee breeches worn by the nobility, the sansculottes donned long trousers.
-Even if the term suggests it – by no means somebody was unclothed! ☺
+In the French Revolution, subtly appeared the term Sansculottes.
+"Initially Sansculottes was a mocking image, but quickly developed into the common name for the revolting early proletarians who intervened in the revolution".* Instead of the knee breeches worn by the nobility, the Sansculottes donned long trousers.
+Even if the term suggests it – no one was unclothed at all! ☺

 * Quote from Wikipedia, "Sansculottes", traduced from the German version